 Acupuncture Bristol And South Wales

 Acupuncturist Neil Kingham has been practicing acupuncture in Bristol for 12 years, and in South Wales for 8 years.
-As well as his central Bristol acupuncture clinic, he also provides acupuncture services at clinics in Portishead and South Wales.
+As well as his central Bristol acupuncture clinic, he also provides acupuncture services at his clinic in Usk, South Wales.

 What Can Acupuncture Treat?